jump-dev/Dualization.jl/docs/src/mathematical_background.md

 \end{align}
 ```

-Note that signs changed in the constraints of the dual compared to the standard form.
-This is because the standard form would have negative signs in all terms in a equality constraint, which were inverted for simplicity.
-However, in the compact form, this operation is not allowed because it would change a nontrivial cone ``\mathcal{C}_i``.
+Note that the constraints of the dual carry the same signs as in the standard form.
+Negating both sides of an equality would be allowed in the standard form, but it is not allowed here, because it would change a nontrivial cone ``\mathcal{V}_j^*``.
+Keeping a single convention for both forms means that adding or removing an explicit constraint on a primal variable does not flip the signs of the corresponding dual constraint.

 ##### Linear Programming